Easy Honey Mustard Glazed Chicken Wings (Made In The Oven)

 Bake

 Be careful not to leave them in too much longer than this.
-The honey will start to burn! (that’s me speaking from experience)
+The honey will start to burn.

 Garnish

-If you want to dress the wings up a bit, sprinkle them with chopped fresh parsley and/or sesame seeds.
+If you want to dress the wings up a bit, sprinkle them with chopped green onions before serving.

 Other wing recipes you might like